Which Oat Milk Is The Best? 13 Milks Rated

 Elizabeth Cline addresses this extensively in this article for Atmos – where she writes: “We must not mistake Ethical Consumption—a private act—for political power or organized, collective social change that benefits everyone.
 When we retreat into our Ethical Consumer bubbles, some of the most powerful institutions in our society get a free pass to run roughshod over people who don’t have the market choices we do“.

 So drink oat milk.
-But also, where you can, also campaign for better policies and regulations that align with your ethics.
-I’m reading my way through this book at the moment to help me understand more about effective activism.
+But also, where you can also campaign for better policies and regulations that align with your ethics.

 PS: Whilst we’re on the subject of oat milk and hot beverages, you might also like my articles on is there plastic in your tea, and plastic-free instant coffee.
 And to help reduce food waste, here’s my article on freezing oat milk.